Dublin's housing boom fuels surge in homelessness

 "Ten years ago it was around 160 meals a day - now it's 600," says one of the chefs.
 "People have no idea, until they come in here, to see the children coming in here in their school uniforms, they go home with nothing to eat until the next day sometimes.

-"But now they are looking after them here and they give them a goody bag going home."'Closest thing to prison'
+"But now they are looking after them here and they give them a goody bag going home."

 Many of these people had never expected to become homeless, says Angela Skuce, a doctor working in the centre.

 "A lot of them are entitled to rent allowance as part of their benefits but rents in Dublin have gone up so their rent allowance doesn't pay for that."

 Lynn Claxton dines with her four children - a break from their small, single room in emergency accommodation.

 "I've never been to Mountjoy Jail but as far as I can see it's the closest thing to prison.
 The children can't go outside the room and can't play," she says.

 "I never thought in my wildest dreams that I'd end up in this situation like the other people here.
 They're normal everyday people that are trying to make ends meet, with nowhere to go - people with children just trying to survive."

 Many landlords now prefer to take higher cash rents from private tenants, instead of the rent allowance offered by those on benefits.

 Another young woman at the table says soaring rents made her family of four recently homeless for the first time, despite being able to offer 950 euros (£760) a month for rent.

 But the high rents have been driving a mini property boom with investors flocking to Dublin, says Robert Hoban of Allsop Space auctioneers.